lelogrott/lelogrott.github.io/_posts/2020-06-04-data-loss-and-now-what.markdown

 So basically, the serverless.yml file we create defines a [Service](https://www.serverless.com/framework/docs/providers/aws/guide/intro/#services) that needs to have its resources created/updated on AWS, and to do so it uses CloudFormation.

 Long story short, when working on my new project I followed the same steps I did before when creating [Quarantine Notes](https://quarantinenotes.com) and ended up deploying a service with the same name but not the same stack.
-This caused the already existing project to be UPDATED and have its previous Resources (tables and Lambda functions) deleted.
+This was basically, me UPDATING an already existent project with a total different stack instead of creating a separate one.
+That caused all previous Resources (tables and Lambda functions) to be deleted.

 Once I noticed it I immediately deployed the correct project again, what created deleted Resources once again.
 Data couldn’t be restored.